And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 - Provide clear instructions and a contact person.

-- Confirm receipt and next steps (refund, exchange).
+- Ackwoledge it and provide them next steps (refund, exchange).

 3. Keep Costs Under Control